JimLuth/AV-PushToTalk/README.md

 ## How to use

-1. Make sure the sript installed and running as described above.
+1. Make sure the script installed and running as described above.

 2. Start a video conference using one the the supported services.